brandonnorsworthy/rn-offline-first-notes/notesServer/README.md

 ## Description

 This is a simple notes server that allows you to create, read, update, and delete notes.
-It uses a SQLite database to store the notes.
+It uses a inmemory database to store the notes.

 ## Running